What are examples of functional fitness exercises?

 Are functional fitness exercises for everyone?

-If you are older than age 40, haven't exercised for some time or have health problems, it's a good idea to check with your doctor before starting any new exercise program.
+If you haven't exercised for some time or have health problems, it's a good idea to check with your doctor before starting any new exercise program.
 Similarly, women who are pregnant should check with their doctors.

 It's also a good idea to start with exercises that use only your own body weight for resistance.
-As you become more fit and ready for more of a challenge, you can add more resistance in the form of weights, resistance tubing or performing movements in the water.
+As you become more fit and ready for more of a challenge, you can add more resistance in the form of weights or resistance tubing.
+Performing movements in the water is a low impact way of achieving functional exercise.

 The functional fitness payoff